Fatty acid-binding protein

 The fatty-acid-binding proteins (FABPs) are a family of transport proteins for fatty acids and other lipophilic substances such as eicosanoids and retinoids.
 These proteins are thought to facilitate the transfer of fatty acids between extra- and intracellular membranes.
 Some family members are also believed to transport lipophilic molecules from outer cell membrane to certain intracellular receptors such as PPAR.
 The FABPs are intracellular carriers that “solubilize” the endocannabinoid anandamide (AEA), transporting AEA to the breakdown by FAAH, and compounds that bind to FABPs block AEA breakdown, raising its level.
 The cannabinoids (THC and CBD) are also discovered to bind human FABPs (1, 3, 5, and 7) that function as intracellular carriers, as THC and CBD inhibit the cellular uptake and catabolism of AEA by targeting FABPs.
 Competition for FABPs may in part or wholly explain the increased circulating levels of endocannabinoids reported after consumption of cannabinoids.
 Levels of fatty-acid-binding protein have been shown to decline with ageing in the mouse brain, possibly contributing to age-associated decline in synaptic activity.

+Fatty Acid Binding Proteins (FABPs) represent a family of proteins that play a pivotal role in cellular lipid metabolism.
+These proteins act as intracellular carriers, facilitating the transport and utilization of fatty acids within cells.
+With their diverse tissue-specific distribution and involvement in various cellular processes, FABPs contribute significantly to energy homeostasis, lipid metabolism, and even cellular signaling.
+Fatty acid-binding proteins (FABPs) are members of the intracellular lipid-binding protein (iLBP) family and are involved in reversibly binding intracellular hydrophobic ligands and trafficking them throughout cellular compartments, including the peroxisomes, mitochondria, endoplasmic reticulum and nucleus.
+This comprehensive exploration aims to delve into the structure, function, types, and implications of FABPs in health and disease.

+Structure

+FABPs are small, structurally conserved cytosolic proteins consisting of a water-filled, interior-binding pocket surrounded by ten anti-parallel beta sheets, forming a beta barrel.
+At the superior surface, two alpha-helices cap the pocket and are thought to regulate binding.
+FABPs have broad specificity, including the ability to bind long-chain (C16-C20) fatty acids, eicosanoids, bile salts and peroxisome proliferators.
+FABPs demonstrate strong evolutionary conservation and are present in a spectrum of species including Drosophila melanogaster, Caenorhabditis elegans, mouse and human.
+The human genome consists of nine putatively functional protein-coding FABP genes.
+The most recently identified family member, FABP12, has been less studied.